 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Northern is $12,650 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Northern is $12,900 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the Northern's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|